 Ontology

-The Aisera Gen AI platform ontology helps the virtual agent understand, classify, and respond to user queries more effectively by organizing information hierarchically and semantically.
-The ontology associated with your agent is a formal representation of a set of concepts within a domain and the relationships between those concepts.
-This ontology is used to model domain knowledge in a structured and interoperable way, enabling both humans and machines to understand and utilize the data.
+The Ontology module of the Aisera platform is designed to help the Virtual Agent understand, classify, and respond to user queries more effectively by explicitly adding semantic structure to Domain knowledge.
+The Ontology associated with your Agent is a representation of a set of Entities (concepts) within a Domain and the relationships between those Entities.
+This Ontology is used to model Domain knowledge in an interoperable way enabling both humans and machines to understand and utilize the data.

 Choose LLMs > Ontology.